Leonardo-Boss/suckless-site/suckless.org/donations.md

 DONATIONS
 =========
+Continuing to produce and host suckless software requires the contribution of time, code and -especially for the hosting part- money.
+If you are able to make a contribution, no matter the size, it will go towards ensuring that we are able to continue to write, support and host the high quality software that makes all of our lives easier.

+You can donate through [PayPal](https://paypal.com/) using Anselm's gmail address: garbeam [at].

-We thank all people who have donated or are donating in one way or another to a suckless.org related project.
-We kindly ask to continue donating to the suckless.org project.
-As the project grows and grows, there are plans to get in touch with the [GSoC](http://code.google.com/soc/2008/) in 2009 to sponsor more less sucking projects we have in mind.
+We'd like to thank all people who have donated or are donating in one way or another to a suckless.org related project.
+Your generosity of time and/or money is appreciated by the entire suckless community.

 Present
 -------